Portrait of Jeffrey E. Sun

 In many models, agents must make consumption savings decisions.
 Assuming a discretized wealth grid, the most flexible solution is to maximize over all possible continuation values for each agent, but this requires O(n2) total computations.
 If both continuation value and optimal saving are increasing in wealth, each agent needs only consider possible choices that lie between the choices of adjacent agents.
 By using binary search for individual lookups and a form of modified binary search to constrain the search space for individual agents, we can compute the optimal decisions of n agents who differ only by wealth using only 2n computations.

-Advice for Students
+Notes for Students

 From a Previous Life